yanisvdc/cramR/README.md

 Because it utilizes the entire sample for both learning and evaluation, cramming is significantly more data-efficient than sample-splitting, which reserves a portion of the data purely for evaluation.
 Also, a key distinction from **cross-validation** is that Cram evaluates the **final learned model** directly, rather than using as a proxy the average performance of multiple fold-specific models trained on different data subsets—resulting in sharper inference and better alignment with real-world deployment.
+More details about the Cram procedure can be found in the article [Introduction & Cram Policy part 1](https://yanisvdc.github.io/cramR/articles/cram_policy_part_1.html).

 ##### 🧠 Typical use case: Policy Learning